Home > Plan with me > Driving a motorhome in France: Basic facts you should know

 Also, use this time to check that everything is secure for the drive ahead.
 Steps are up, vents are down, bikes are locked on and external doors locked in.
 Do the same check on the inside, making sure drawers and cupboards are locked into place and everything that could be a projectile is put away.

-We’ve written many articles on motorhoming in France to help those starting out for the first time or those looking for inspiration for their itinerary.
+We’ve written many guides on motorhoming in France to help those starting out for the first time or those looking for inspiration for their itinerary.

 Hire a motorhome in France